zmike/zmike.github.io/_posts/2024-09-26-gettin-nacky.md

 I'm glad you asked.

 # Definition
-I've put up a [comprehensive proposal](to reform and define the NACK).
+I've put up a [comprehensive proposal](https://gitlab.freedesktop.org/wayland/wayland-protocols/-/merge_requests/341) to reform and define the NACK.
 The short of it is:
 * Only people in [this file](https://gitlab.freedesktop.org/wayland/wayland-protocols/-/blob/main/MEMBERS.md) can NACK a protocol
 * NACKs can only be used for extreme circumstances to block a protocol which does not belong in wayland-protocols
 * NACKs now carry consequences if they are used improperly, including the potential removal of anyone using them improperly